 Marking will still continue to be used where appropriate, for some lessons.
-In these instances, teachers may use: Ticks and crosses, stamps, VF for (verbal feedback) and also on a 1-2-1 basis.
+In these instances, teachers may use: Ticks and crosses, stamps.

-Teachers will recognise and identify whether children have met the learning objective in each lesson of maths, grammar, science and RE:
+Teachers will recognise and identify whether children have met the learning objective in each lesson of maths and grammar:

-LO green highlight dash on the edge of the L.O LO orange highlight dash on the edge of the L.O
+LO orange highlight dash on the edge of the L.O signifying that the Learning Objective has been partially met or not met.